-I've been thinking about making this amaretti cookies recipe for so long.
+I’ve been thinking about making this Italian amaretti cookies recipe for so long.
 Cookies have always been my favorite kind of dessert.

 Before I was married, a box of cookies would last me a couple of weeks.
 If I haven't shared this before, I married the cookie monster.

 Now I actually hide a few cookies now and then so I can have one when I want one.
-They disappear pretty fast around here.
-These are so good, you might want to hide a few to pair with that afternoon cup of tea.
+This chewy almond cookie disappears pretty fast around here.

-Ingredients Needed for Amaretti Cookies
+Ingredients Needed

 To coat the cookies, you'll need a little more powdered sugar.
 I told you it was easy!

-How to Make this Amaretti Cookies Recipe
+How to Make It

 Combine almond flour, powdered sugar, and granulated sugar in a medium bowl.
 Sift or whisk to break up any clumps and evenly distribute.